 - Toss a little bit of the homemade ranch dressing with the cooled al dente pasta then again with the remainder of the ingredients before serving the pasta absorbs the flavors

-Cobb Pasta Salad - an easy side dish for summer parties, picnics, potlucks and BBQ's.
-Made with with bacon, cucumbers, grilled chicken, tomatoes, hard-boiled eggs, cheese, and ranch dressing.
+Chicken Cobb Pasta Salad - an easy side dish for summer parties, picnics, potlucks and BBQ's.
+Made with bacon, cucumbers, grilled chicken, tomatoes, hard-boiled eggs, cheese, and a homemade ranch dressing.

 - 1 ½ cups dry rotini pasta leave out for a grain free version or you can also use penne or farfalle)